pytexas/2024/docs/attend.md

 ### Masking and Vaccinations Recommended
-The PyTexas team encourages everyone in attendence to be up to date with their Covid Vaccinations.
+The PyTexas team encourages everyone in attendence to be up to date with their COVID-19 vaccinations.
 The team also recommends facial coverings when indoors and unable to social distance.

 **Harrassing anyone for their decision regarding masking will be considered